beau2005/personal_website/content/publication/mobiscovid/index.md

   - Thomas Schatzmann
   - Christopher Tchervenkov
   - Kay W. Axhausen
 summary: We study the effect of the COVID-19 pandemic and the associated government measures on individual mobility choices in Switzerland.
-Our data is based on over 1,000 people for which we observe all trips during eight weeks before the pandemic and again for up to 6 months after its onset.
-We find an overall reduction of travel distances by 60 percent, followed by a gradual recovery during the subsequent reopening of the economy.
-Whereas driving distances have almost completely recovered, public transport remains under-used.
+Our data is based on over 1,600 people for which we observe all trips during eight weeks before the pandemic and until May 2021.
+We find an overall reduction of travel distances by 60 percent, followed by a gradual recovery during the subsequent re-opening of the economy.
+Whereas driving distances have almost completely recovered, public transport re- mains under-used.
 The introduction of a requirement to wear a mask in public transport had no measurable impact on ridership.
-We study the heterogeneity of the individual travel response to the pandemic and find that it varies along socio-economic dimensions such as education and household size, with mobility tool ownership, and with personal values and lifestyles.
+The individual travel response to the pandemic varies along socio-economic dimensions such as education and house- hold size, with mobility tool ownership, and with personal values and lifestyles.
+We find no evidence for a significant substitution of leisure travel to compensate for the reduction in work-related travel.
 url_dataset: ""
 url_project: ""
 url_source: ""
 url_video: ""
-publication: "*WWZ Working Paper 2021/10*"
+publication: "*Transportation Research Part A: Policy and Practice*"
 featured: true
 date: 2021-09-30
 url_slides: ""